aaravnavani/cse15l-lab-reports/lab2.md

 ### The absolute path to the public key for your SSH key for logging into ieng6

 ### A terminal interaction where you log into your ieng6 account without being asked for a password.

+## Part 3

+I didn't know about the ssh key and how there is both the private and public ssh key.
+I learned that the public key is kept in the server while the private key is kept with the client.
+I also didn't know that the ssh key could be used to not enter the password everytime you try to connect to the remote server.